What is happiness really? I’ve been thinking about this a lot recently as I get used to living a lifestyle that was never part of my plan.

 That’s not to say that I never want to return to the nomadic, location-independent lifestyle and that’s also not to say that I see myself in full time employment indefinitely.
 I absolutely do not.
-But for now, this life has given me something that I never thought I would ever have.
+But for now, this life has given me something that I never thought I would have.
 Contentment.

 I am more than aware of the power of social media in enabling people to portray a perfect image of their life to the outside World.
-I know how dangerous it is for my mental health to start comparing myself and my life to those people.
+And I know how dangerous it is for my mental health to start comparing myself and my life to those people.
 But I never for one moment thought that I’d be doing it to myself.
-Comparing myself now against myself then.
+Comparing myself now to myself then.
 But that’s exactly what I did on this particular evening.
 I looked at those photos and found my current lifestyle lacking in comparison.

 The funny thing is, I lived through those moments.
 I know they were not all that they seem.
 Those photos don’t show the crippling loneliness that I was feeling, the panic attacks and the fast approaching depression that was settling over me like a heavy fog.
-Talking this through with my therapist, she suggested that perhaps my mental response to that lifestyle shows that it didn’t really make me happy after all.
+Talking this through with my therapist, she suggested that my mental response to that lifestyle perhaps shows that it didn’t really make me happy after all.
 A simple observation, but a powerful one.

-In her book ‘Happy’, Fearne Cotton says:
+In her book Happy, Fearne Cotton says: